Azure-Samples/cargotracker-liberty-aks/README.md

 ![Cargo Tracker traces and events in Application Insights](media/app-insights-cargo-reports-traces.png)

-Navigate to the `Failures/Exceptions` blade - you can see a collection of exceptions:
+Navigate to the `Failures` blade - you can see a collection of exceptions:

 ![Cargo Tracker Failures in Application Insights](media/app-insights-failures.png)